 Whether it’s through social media or email, you’ll be able to promote your articles to whatever audience members you already have around the web.
 Sending more traffic to these articles and getting more likes and shares on these articles will ultimately help them gain more traction in search engines, so the ranking position may increase with the additional traffic they receive.

-Furthermore, a startup blog helps a company determine whom its target audience is and may lead to some new audiences that weren’t initially considered.
+Furthermore, a startup blog helps a company determine who its target audience is and might lead to some new audiences that weren’t initially considered.
 The research aspect of blogging may lead to some of these insights even before the writing process begins.
 Seeing who interacts with your content directly on the blog or through social media and email may also be a defining factor to new, active audiences online.

 Last but not least, a blog for a startup helps deliver a personal touch and makes your company likable.
-And in today’s digital world, where customers can be from all over the globe and the word of your company can go viral, it’s very important to be liked.
+And, in today’s digital world, where customers can be from all over the globe, and the word of your company can go viral, it’s very important to be liked.
 Customers spend money on businesses they like and want to see succeed.

 If you’re in the process of launching a startup, make sure a blog is part of your digital strategy.
-And yeah, we’re saying it because that’s what we do for a living, but also because it works.
+And, yeah, we’re saying it because that’s what we do for a living, but also because it works.